VAT and Taxation

 Deductible Social Contributions

-• OASI/DI/APG: approximately 10.1% of net income (calculated by the compensation office)
+• OASI/DI/APG: approximately 10.0% of net income (calculated by the compensation office, annual certificate provided)

-• LPP buybacks: fully deductible if you are affiliated with a pension fund
+• LPP buybacks (voluntary 2nd pillar): fully deductible if you are affiliated with a pension fund

 • Family allowances: employer contributions are deductible